Altes Museum

 How long should I spend visiting?

-Guided tours may be offered, but it’s advisable to check the official website for current details and availability.
+Yes, guided tours may be available.
+It’s advisable to check the official website for more details and to book in advance if desired.

-Accessibility is a priority for the Altes Museum, and facilities are designed to accommodate visitors with mobility challenges.
+Yes, the museum is equipped with facilities to accommodate visitors with mobility challenges.

 Can I buy tickets online?

-Dress comfortably, as you may spend a considerable amount of time walking and exploring the galleries.
+Comfortable attire and shoes are recommended, as you may spend a considerable amount of time walking and standing while exploring the exhibits.

 Location